MOHAMED-RG/Customer-Churn-Prediction/README.md

 Feature importance shows which features contributed most to the model's predictions.

-> Feature importance is model-specific and should not be interpreted as proof of a causal relationship.
+> **Note:** Feature importance is model-specific and should not be interpreted as proof of a causal relationship.

 ---